mohamedlahdour/OpenNTP/README.md

-# Neutron Transport Package OpenRSN
+# Neutron Transport Package OpenNTP

-In this project we develop a package OpenRSN  to solve a neutron transport equation.
+In this project we develop a package OpenNTP to solve a neutron transport equation.

-Neutron Transport Package OpenRSN (Open Neutron Transport Package from the Radiations and Nuclear Systems Group), is an open-source code written in FORTRAN90 for a pedagogical purpose to solve the steady-state multigroup neutron transport equation using either:
+Neutron Transport Package OpenNTP(Open Neutron Transport Package from the Radiations and Nuclear Systems Group), is an open-source code written in FORTRAN90 for a pedagogical purpose to solve the steady-state multigroup neutron transport equation using either:

 * Collision Probablity Method (CP) in One-Dimensional for Slab, Cylindrical or Spherical geoemtry.
 * Discrete Ordinate Method (SN) in One or Two-Dimensional for Cartesian Geometry.